MathNet: Haar-Like Wavelet Multiresolution-Analysis for Graph Representation and Learning: Introduction

+The wavelet-based MRA methods bring several merits to graph representation learning tasks.
+It now becomes possible to decompose and process information at different scales.
+Both local and global information of graph data are extracted from the hierarchical orthonormal system, and both the topological and feature values are taken care of by the wavelet transform.
+Besides, the established sparse orthonormal system supports fast computation of forward and adjoint transforms in graph convolution layers.
+In pooling layers, the wavelet compression cuts down node numbers without sacrificing the major geometric or feature information of the input graph.

+To the best of our knowledge, this is the first work to incorporate Haar-like MRA wavelets with convolution and pooling layers in one GNN for graph properties prediction tasks.
+The proposed framework is not only efficient of solving large-scale node-level learning problems, but also outstanding in handling graph-level problems.
+Aside from the theoretical merit of the proposed framework, we provide extensive empirical evidence to support that our proposed \textsc{MathNet} can outperform baseline methods in many scenarios.

-The rest of this paper is organised as follows.
-Section~\ref{relatedWork} reviews classic works of learning graph representation as well as recent developments.
-Section~\ref{preliminary} introduces the fundamental ideas and notion that construct the spectral graph networks and Haar wavelet system.
-Section~\ref{methodology} formulates the proposed Haar-based GNN method.
-In Section~\ref{experiment}, we test the proposed model on a variety of graph learning tasks, including both classification and regression tasks on benchmark and new data sets.
-Section~\ref{conclusion} summarises the paper together with a discussion on potential future work.
+The rest of this paper is organized as follows.
+Section~\ref{relatedWork} reviews classic works of learning graph representation as well as recent major developments.
+Section~\ref{preliminary} introduces the fundamental ideas and notions of discrete wavelets and MRA.
+We also present a discussion on the rationality of building graph representation with Haar-like wavelets.
+The proposed graph neural networks framework \textsc{MathNet} is then introduced in Section~\ref{haarSystem}, where we give full details from constructing the global orthonormal basis to fast computation that supports graph convolution and graph pooling operations.
+In Section~\ref{experiment}, we test $\textsc{MathNet}$ on a variety of graph learning tasks, including both classification and regression tasks on benchmark and new data sets.
+Section~\ref{conclusion} summarizes the paper together with a discussion on future work.